The complete rugby programme

 - Better people

-Jack Kenningham helped Harlequins win the 2020-21 Premiership title while studying at the University of Bath and Will Britton, Miles Reid, Jack Davies, Levi Davis, Tom Doughty, Kieran Verdin, Darren Atkins, Max Ojomoh, Arthur Cordwell, Will Butt and Orlando Bailey have all represented Bath Rugby at first-team level during the past five years, with Beck Cutting featuring for Worcester Warriors and Will Flinn for Gloucester Rugby.
+Jack Kenningham helped Harlequins win the 2020-21 Premiership title while studying at the University and Griffin, Ojomoh, Will Britton, Miles Reid, Jack Davies, Levi Davis, Tom Doughty, Kieran Verdin, Darren Atkins, Arthur Cordwell, Will Butt and Orlando Bailey have all represented Bath Rugby at first-team level during the past five years, with Beck Cutting featuring for Worcester Warriors and Will Flinn for Gloucester Rugby.
 Gwilym Bradley and Rhys Davies have both gone from BUCS Super Rugby to compete for Cardiff Blues and Ospreys respectively in the United Rugby Championship (formerly PRO14), while Britton, Davis, Davies, Craig Duncan, Flinn, Scott Russell and Wil Partington have all signed for Championship clubs.

 Bath Rugby’s Tom Doughty, a former University of Bath student and Team Bath BUCS Super Rugby captain, provides an insight into combining study and rugby: